Democratise medical knowledge and enable doctors to provide best practice care to underserved people all over India

 Although the ECHO model makes use of the telecommunications technology, it is not ‘traditional telemedicine’ where the specialist assumes care of the patient, but instead where the clinicians retain responsibility for managing the patient.

 Based on the huge success of Project ECHO in New Mexico, USA, ECHO India was started as a not-for-profit Trust in 2008.
 The idea was to replicate the ECHO model to improve healthcare delivery to rural and underserved areas of India.

-ECHO India has come a long way from its first collaboration with National Aids Control Organisation (NACO) and Maulana Azad Medical College (MAMC) on managing HIV Aids patients.
-Currently teleECHO™ clinics in India are run by 15 hubs to tackle different disease states like Addiction and Substance Use Disorders, Mental Health, Tuberculosis (MDRTB), Hepatitis C, Liver Diseases, Cancer Screening and Prevention, HIV, Palliative Care, Corneal Ulcers, Hypertension, Maternal & Child Health.
+ECHO India has come a long way from its first collaboration with National Aids Control Organisation (NACO) and Maulana Azad Medical College (MAMC) on managing HIV patients.
+Currently teleECHO™ programs in India are run by 15 hubs to tackle different disease states like Addiction and Substance Use Disorders, Mental Health, Tuberculosis (MDRTB), Hepatitis C, Liver Diseases, Cancer Screening and Prevention, HIV, Palliative Care, Corneal Ulcers, Hypertension, Maternal & Child Health.

 ECHO India partners with Ambience Public School to launch first ECHO in mainstream education2015

 Punjab INASL Hepatitis C program connecting 22 district hospitals and 3 medical colleges

 Tata Trusts adopted the ECHO model to connect all centres of the National Cancer Grid

 Partnered with NITRD to address the national cause of management of TB2016